FREE Auto Insurance Comparison

 Average Auto Insurance Rates in Tennessee

-Auto insurance rates in Tennessee depend on a number of variables, however, when it comes to comparison of Tennessee auto insurance rates compared to other states residents enjoy premiums around 20% lower than the national average.
-For most good drivers, the cost of auto insurance Tennessee per month is under $100 a month.
+Auto insurance rates in Tennessee depend on several variables; however, when it comes to comparison of Tennessee auto insurance rates compared to other states, residents enjoy premiums around 20% lower than the national average.
+For most good drivers, the cost of auto insurance in Tennessee per month is under $100 a month.

 Tennessee’s Traffic Accident Statistics

-Tennessee’s roads are getting safer each year.
-The total number of traffic-related fatalities dropping each year since at least 2005.
-The state had a total of 1,037 traffic fatalities in 2016, versus 963 in 2015.
-Of the fatalities in 2009, 412 took place in urban areas of the state.
-Five hundred seventy-seven fatalities took place in Tennessee’s rural areas.
+Tennessee’s roads are getting safer yearly—traffic-related fatalities have dropped since at least 2005.
+The state had 1,037 traffic fatalities in 2016 versus 963 in 2015.
+Of the fatalities in 2009, 412 occurred in the state’s urban areas.
+Five hundred seventy-seven deaths took place in Tennessee’s rural areas.
 Speeding was the cause of 209 deaths, and 303 accidents involved drivers with a blood alcohol content above the legal limit of .08 percent.
-Motorcycle riders experienced 121 fatalities, and 70 pedestrians were killed in 2009 as a result of traffic accidents.
+Motorcycle riders experienced 121 fatalities, and 70 pedestrians were killed in 2009 due to traffic accidents.

 Finding Cheap Auto Insurance Tennessee

 Auto insurance can be a big part of the overall cost involved in owning a car.
 It makes sense to do whatever you can to find the least expensive premiums possible.
-Auto insurance companies offer many discounts for things such as paying your policy in full (vs. monthly payments), insuring multiple vehicles with the same company, combining your auto insurance with homeowners or another type of insurance and more.
-Each auto insurance company has its own methods for setting premiums and drivers can benefit from obtaining several quotes to see which insurer offers the best price for the most features and highest amount of coverage.
+Auto insurance companies offer many discounts, such as paying your policy in full (vs. monthly payments), insuring multiple vehicles with the same company, combining your auto insurance with homeowners or another type of insurance, and more.
+Each auto insurance company has its methods for setting premiums, and drivers can benefit from obtaining several quotes to see which insurer offers the best price for the most features and highest amount of coverage.